posted in family with 0 comments

+Oh, really?
 Yeah.
 He was all giving kisses, laughing, hugging me and all a-saying “daddy” in a voice that just melted even my stoniest of stony hearts.

 Garrett eventually melted off to sleep from the warmth of our love.
-Then Caira burst in to the room crying that “someone is sitting on my bed!”
+Then Caira burst into the room crying that “someone is sitting on my bed!”
 Fifty-fifty that it was either the Ghost of Prospect Hill investigating our new residents or leg cramps.
 She wedged herself in next to her mom and poor Mark, being perceptive of the feeling of exclusion generated by Caira repeatedly kicking me in the stomach so I’d move over, retired to Caira’s bed.